beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Checking:** On startup, the dashboard silently checks for a new version from the project's official GitHub repository.
 -   **Downloading:** If a new version is found, a small notification will appear indicating that the download has started.
 The download happens in the background.
 -   **Installation:** Once the download is complete, a prominent blue banner will appear at the top of the application window.
 To install the update, simply click the **"Restart & Install"** button.
 The application will close and restart as the new version.

+## 9. Web Mode (Preview)
+When the application is run in a standard web browser (outside of the Electron desktop app), it will load in a "simulation mode" with default settings.
+This is intended for preview and demonstration purposes, as features that rely on accessing your local file system (like running tasks or cloning repositories) are not available.